toblux/rust-clamav-client/README.md

 # Rust ClamAV Client

 A simple ClamAV client for sending files, in-memory data, and data streams to `clamd` for antivirus scanning.
-It provides both a synchronous API and asynchronous functions compatible with Tokio and async-std.
+It provides both a synchronous API and asynchronous functions compatible with async-std, smol, and Tokio.

 Check out the [examples](#examples) below, the [integration tests](tests/clamav_client.rs), or the [API documentation](https://docs.rs/clamav-client) to learn how to use this library.